faizalzakaria/faizalzakaria.github.io/_posts/2015-09-20-decoupled-from-opsworks.md

   opsworks-cookbooks.
 - modify / copy  etc.
 - Push the code to your repository.
-- In the Opsworks UI, add your recipe, in one of thise lifecyles, e.g:
+- In the Opsworks UI, add your recipe, in one of these lifecyles, e.g:
   `deploy`.
 - In the Opsworks UI, run the `update the custom cookbooks`.
 - Then click the `deploy`, and it should already uses your custom